shashank-adsule/DA_Assignment_8/README.md

 - **Boosting** reduced underfitting (bias) through iterative correction.
 - **Stacking** balanced both effects using a meta-learner trained on predictions from diverse base models.

----

-## Conclusion

-- The **Stacking Regressor** achieved the **best generalization performance** among all models.
-- It outperformed both baseline and other ensembles by effectively balancing bias and variance.
-- The Ridge meta-learner successfully learned how to weight KNN, Bagging, and Boosting predictions optimally.
-- Ensemble diversity and bias–variance optimization are key to its superior predictive power.

-> **Stacking Regressor** is the best model for this regression problem, achieving the lowest prediction error and highest explanatory power.

----

 ## Python Dependencies

 ```bash